I Couldn't See How Courageous I Was

 This fear of “trusting” was instilled in me the day I was tricked into playing a “game” at the innocent age of 4.
 I needed let go of this fear once and for all.
 My whole life I convinced myself memories of that day would never resurface if I just believed it never happened.
 At 18 that all changed when I endured a sexual assault on my college campus.
 I sadly resorted to lying to myself again just to survive, but like a cancer it caught up with me.
 I began battling triggers daily.
 Sexual assault and abuse stories in the media, the upcoming presidential election, fears as a Mom, and attempting to explain my triggers to my husband and children were all taking a mental and physical toll on me.

-During my stay at The Haven Retreat, I took some time to absorb everything I was learning and ground myself, so I would take long walks around the beautiful property hugged safely between the mountains.
+During my stay at the Saprea Retreat, I took some time to absorb everything I was learning and ground myself, so I would take long walks around the beautiful property hugged safely between the mountains.
 As I walked, I would ask God to help me leave fear behind.
 One morning after I watched the sunrise, I spotted a wooden swing hanging from a low branch of a tree I had passed under.
 I noticed how worn it looked…like me.
 It was so low to the ground it didn’t have the function as most swings do…broken like me.
 For me it symbolized a hidden stolen and broken innocence that had worn me out for over 36 years.
-I photographed the swing.
-When I looked at the photo before leaving the retreat, I envisioned myself swinging on it as high as I could, and then jumping off…leaving the broken, fearful, silent and worn little girl behind.
+I envisioned myself swinging on it as high as I could, and then jumping off…leaving the broken, fearful, silent and worn little girl behind.

-The retreat was a true test for me.
+Saprea Retreat was a true test for me.
 I had to face the storm in the valley in order to grow my faith so that I could start the hard work of reaching the mountaintop.
-It was in this moment of testing at The Haven Retreat that my character and true self was being developed and my pain was being turned into purpose.
+It was in this moment of testing at the Saprea Retreat that my character and true self was being developed and my pain was being turned into purpose.
 From all of this, I have gained so much wisdom.
 I WAS fearful and tormented in shame, but with newfound wisdom I AM confident and empowered, and I WILL never again be silent, but will FIGHT and THRIVE for those that have yet to break their silence.